 - Curriculum Vitae written in English.

 - Original transcripts and degree certificates for all post-secondary education, including exchanges or semesters abroad - please ensure you scan both the front and back of each page, and follow the instructions for acceptable documents

 - Certified English translation of all documents requested in the application portal, if applicable.

 - Three references - the online portal will contact your referees electronically.
 They should not submit letters by mail or email.
 For the best letters, ask a professor who knows you and your work well.
 If you are applying to a PhD program, you should provide a reference from your MA supervisor.
-To help your referees write a good letter, provide them your statement of intent, your CV, and plenty of time.
+To help your referees write a good letter, provide them your Statement of Purpose, your CV, and plenty of time.

 - Statement of Purpose (MA-course) and Research Proposal (MA-thesis and PhD) written in English:

 - All applicants: the statement of purpose is your opportunity to explain why you want to complete this program and how it relates to your goals.
 Your statement should be 1-2 pages describing your academic background, your reasons for wishing to pursue graduate studies at the University of Alberta specifically, and any details you think are pertinent to your application.
 For MA course-based students, you should include a general idea of your research interests.